How to Solve The “Wi-Fi connected but no internet” Problem in Windows PC

 • Corrupt DNS cache.

-• Faulty router.
+• Faulty router or modem.

-• Outdated wireless mode on PC
+• Outdated wireless mode on PC.

 How to fix No Internet Access?